darkrenaissance/darkfi/fuzz/README.md

 # DarkFi Fuzzing

 This directory contains our fuzz tests.
-It is a WIP and likley to be re-organized as we expand the complexity of the tests
+It is a WIP and likely to be re-organized as we expand the complexity of the tests.

+This document covers the usage of `libfuzzer`.
+An alternative fuzzing tool `honggfuzz` and its related files are located in `fuzz/honggfuzz`.

 ## Building the corpora